Why to Create a Project Management Plan?

 It reveals all schedules and the list of all milestone of the project.
 The schedule should be obtained from those who are to perform the work with signature confirmation.
 It is an important document as the baseline schedule would be extracted from this section.

 This consists of two main parts.
 The first part explains both capital and expense expectation of each task in details which lead to the preparation of project budget.
 The second part describes the procedure to monitor and control of cost.

 This section clarifies the personnel requirements.
 It outlines the special skill, type of training needed, recruitment process, legal or policy restriction on labor or any other specific requirement such as security clearance.
 The personnel timeline and resources are recommended to be checked against each other to prevent any inconsistency as they are internally linked to each other.

 - Risk management plan

 It generally reveals the potential problems and opportunity of the project and describes a plan to deal with them.
 There is controversy among the Project Manager as to whether to include this section in the project plan or not as some believe it helps if the PM hold a positive perspective toward the project.
-Once the problem occurred the PM would cope adjust the project to the new condition.
+Once the problem occurred, the PM would cope and adjust the project to the new condition.
 However, Zwikael et al. (2007) argued that in high- risk projects, if the risk management approach is considered in planning the projects, schedule overrun, cost overrun, technical performance, as well as customer satisfaction, would improve.

 - Evaluation method

 The performance of every project should be evaluated continuously against success criteria.
 The success criteria vary by different organization and projects.
 The performance evaluation is influenced by the direct and ancillary goals of the project.
-For instance, the PM must consider the health of the project team and cannot burn out the team in an attempt to achieve the direct goals of organizations.
+For instance, the PM must consider the health of the project team and cannot burn out the team to achieve the direct goals of organizations.